FACG2/wrap/README.md

     - [x] list all finished project that he is a member or admin in it.
     - [x] create project.

-  * member is a mentor who can:
+  * member is a user who can:

     - [x]  change task state (eg. from progress to testing).
     - [x]  check acceptance criteria/features in tasks.